 Data profiling and screening

 Data profiling is when we examine our database and collect information or statistics about that data.
 You have the right to opt out of data profiling at any time and can do so by contacting us by email on email@example.com or calling 01637 889926.

 We might profile your data to find out more about your interests so we are more likely to contact you about products or events that you will be interested in and so we don’t send you information that isn’t of interest.
 By allowing us to profile your data, we can understand more about you as an individual and our supporters as a group which means we can tailor our communications more effectively and, in the long run, means we can use your donations as cost effectively as possible.

-Wealth screening is not something we currently undertake, however if in the future we were to change our policy to use external information sources and compare our data with external data, using specialist agencies, to understand your financial position.
+Wealth screening is if not something we currently undertake, however if in the future we were to change our policy to use external information sources and compare our data with external data, using specialist agencies, to understand your financial position this would be added into policy documentation.
 CAAT has limited expertise and resources to carry out all this work in-house, and may sometime in the future wish to use an agency to compare our data with publicly available information.
-You can opt out at any time by emailing email@example.com or calling 01637 889926.
+You can opt out at any time by emailing firstname.lastname@example.org or calling 01637 889926.